 My daughter is behind one of these doors and I will find her.
 All my hopes rested on Delphine.

-I sleepily jabbed at the recording app and slide the green circle to the right.
+I sleepily jabbed at the recording app and slid the green circle to the right.

 “Delphine, are you ok?”
-I glance at the clock which reads four in the morning.
+I glanced at the clock.
+It was four in the morning.